Dementia medications — what they do and what they can't do

 Understanding the Choice

-Dementia medications work by affecting how the brain's chemical messengers function.
+These medications try to keep the brain's remaining chemical messengers working more effectively, but they cannot repair the underlying nerve damage or stop the disease from progressing.
 As dementia progresses, certain neurotransmitters become depleted, and these drugs try to keep what's left working better.
 In the early stages of Alzheimer's disease, some people do notice their thinking is a bit clearer or they have fewer moments of confusion.
 The medication doesn't fix the underlying disease.
 It's trying to help the symptoms while the disease keeps progressing underneath.

 What these medications absolutely cannot do is stop the decline.
 They cannot prevent progression to the next stage.
 If your parent is diagnosed with mild cognitive impairment or early-stage dementia, the medication might slow the progression by a few months, but it won't stop it.
 Your parent will likely still decline.
 The medication just might make that decline happen a little slower, or make their good days a little better.
 That's the honest version.